 An equalizer gives you control over the frequencies of a sound.
-You are able to cut out frequencies, and make frequencies softer or louder.
+You are able to cut out frequencies, and make frequencies quieter or louder.

-Bell filters can boost or cut a group of frequencies that surrounds a set frequency.
-By adjusting the Q-knob, the amount of frequencies in this group can be altered.
-A higher Q means fewer frequencies in this group – a lower Q means more frequencies in this group.
-A bell filter with an extreme high Q is called a notch filter.
+Bell filters can boost or cut a range of frequencies that surrounds a set (“center”) frequency.
+By adjusting the Q-knob, this range can be altered.
+A higher Q value means a narrower range – a lower Q value means a wider range.

-A compressor decreases the difference between loud and soft sounds.
-It compresses the louder sounds to be softer.
+A compressor decreases the difference between loud and quiet sounds.
+It compresses the louder sounds to be quieter.
 To make sure that there is no loss in volume of the overall sound, it amplifies the signal in the end of its process.
-The result is that the softer sounds become louder.
+The result is that the quieter sounds become louder.